 Residents are actively involved in their treatment, participating in both admitting and discharge evaluations, which give us extensive feedback on how our patients are feeling about treatment.
 These evaluations also help us understand what parts of the program are most beneficial to the individual recovery process.
 Our patients also work closely with their team to create a master treatment plan to follow while here, ensuring ongoing communication and understanding during treatment.

 Center for Change highly values the community aspect of recovery.
 Patients will learn to reach out to staff and others in the program and to give and receive feedback and encouragement.
 Family involvement is also very important here.
 When possible, families will be involved in the therapeutic process, either in person or over the phone for patients whose families are not able to attend in person.
 The patient’s family will be given a “family manual” with therapeutic articles to read.
 Packed with valuable information, these reading assignments will correspond with the patient’s care at Center for Change.
 In addition, once a month, the Center holds a five-day family week, to which immediate family members 10 years of age and older are invited to attend.
 Family week includes multi-family groups, educational classes and experiential groups geared to help family members understand what the client is experiencing and how they can support their loved one when they return home.

 Four Unique Phases of Treatment

 Each treatment program contains many components.
 Patients advance through a program in four phases.
-Each of the four phases includes assignments and goals created by the patient and her treatment team.
-Goal-setting is an important part of recovery, and with the help of her team and support community, each patient will set and seek to accomplish individualized goals.
+Each of the four phases includes assignments and goals created by the patient and their treatment team.
+Goal-setting is an important part of recovery, and with the help of their team and support community, each patient will set and seek to accomplish individualized goals.